globalworming/testproject-io-sdk-junit5-serenity-screenplay-starter/README.md

 check out this project and import it as maven project into your IDE.

-run test from the IDE.
+run tests from the IDE.

+run tests with `mvn verify`

 ## why?

-Get some test structure and readability by using `Actor`, `Performable` and `Question`.
+Get some test code structure and readability by using `Actor`, `Performable` and `Question`.
 Get reports that provide context why you are asserting stuff, not just a list of driver commands.

 ![Steps](steps.png)